-The simplest method of performing a key rotation is to issue an upgrade or re-install via the Monetra Installer for Monetra.
+The simplest method of performing a KEK rotation is to issue an upgrade or re-install via the Monetra Installer for Monetra.
 When prompted if an export/import is desired, answer yes to this question.
 The next question will be if a key rotation is desired; also answer yes to this question and any other follow-up questions regarding key rotation.
-Once the process completes successfully, the key rotation is complete.
-Please reference Section 6.3 for more information regarding the export/import process.
+Once the process completes successfully, the key rotation of the Key Encryption Key is complete.
+Please reference Section 6.3: Implications Of Data Export/Import for more information regarding the export/import process.

-Since all encryption keys are wrapped keys, simply deleting the key file is a sufficient destruction process since there is no retrievable key material.
-This is automatically performed as part of the key rotation as described above.
+Since all KEKs are wrapped keys, simply deleting the key file is a sufficient destruction process since there is no retrievable key material.
+This is automatically performed as part of the KEK rotation as described above.